-PROGRAM
+PROGRAM REQUIREMENTS

-PROGRAM REQUIREMENTS Associate of Arts in Business Administration High School diploma or GED, Cumulative GPA 2.0 / 4.0 from any college level coursework, 22 years of age or older, two years of work experience Bachelor of Arts in Management and Bachelor of Arts in Organizational Leadership Minimum 36 transferable credit hours of which at least 18 hours must meet general education requirements, Cumulative GPA 2.0 / 4.0 from any college level coursework, 22 years of age or older, two years of work experience Bachelor of Business Administration in Accounting and Bachelor of Business Administration in Finance Minimum 60 transferable credit hours, Cumulative GPA 2.0 / 4.0 from any college level coursework, 22 years of age or older, two years of work experience Bachelor of Science in Nursing Minimum 55 transferable credit hours including Writing 101, Cumulative GPA 2.5 / 4.0 from any college level coursework, Valid Illinois RN license, Demonstration of computer literacy
+Associate of Arts in Business Administration High School diploma or GED, Cumulative GPA 2.0/4.0 from any college level coursework, 22 years of age or older, two years of work experience Bachelor of Arts in Criminal Justice, Bachelor of Arts in Management and Bachelor of Arts in Organizational Leadership Cumulative GPA 2.0/4.0 from any college level coursework, 22 years of age or older, two years of work experience.
+Minimum 36 transferable credit hours, including identified Basic Skills and prerequisite courses, are required before enrolling in the major learning team.
+Bachelor of Business Administration in Accounting, Bachelor of Business Administration in Business Analytics, and Bachelor of Business Administration in Finance Minimum 60 transferable credit hours which must include College Algebra or Finite Math, Managerial Accounting, Financial Accounting and for Finance majors Microeconomics and Macroeconomics, Cumulative GPA 2.0/4.0 from any college level coursework, 22 years of age or older, two years of work experience Bachelor of Science in Nursing Minimum 55 transferable credit hours 3+1 BSN Partner students must complete 83 credit hours of required coursework, Cumulative GPA 2.5/4.0 from any college level coursework, a current, unencumbered Illinois registered nurse (RN) license, Demonstration of computer literacy